adap/flower/doc/source/docker/tutorial-quickstart-docker-compose.rst

 Step 7: Add another SuperNode
 -----------------------------

-You can add more SuperNodes by duplicating the SuperNode definition in the ``compose.yml`` file.
+You can add more SuperNodes and ClientApps by duplicating their definitions in the ``compose.yml`` file.

-Just make sure to give each new SuperNode service a unique service name like ``supernode-3``, ``supernode-4``, etc.
+Just give each new SuperNode and ClientApp service a unique service name like ``supernode-3``, ``clientapp-3``, etc.

 In ``compose.yml``, add the following:

 .. code-block:: yaml
    :caption: compose.yml

-   services:
      # other service definitions

      supernode-3:
-       user: root
-       deploy:
-         resources:
-           limits:
-             cpus: "2"
+       image: flwr/supernode:${FLWR_VERSION:-1.10.0}
        command:
+         - --insecure
          - --superlink
          - superlink:9092
+         - --supernode-address
+         - 0.0.0.0:9096
+         - --isolation
+         - process
+         - --node-config
-         - --insecure
+         - "partition-id=1 num-partitions=2"
        depends_on:
          - superlink

-       volumes:
-         - apps-volume:/app/.flwr/apps/:ro
+     clientapp-3:
        build:
          context: ${PROJECT_DIR:-.}
          dockerfile_inline: |
-           FROM flwr/supernode:${FLWR_VERSION:-1.10.0}
+           FROM flwr/clientapp:${FLWR_VERSION:-1.10.0}

            WORKDIR /app
            COPY --chown=app:app pyproject.toml .
            RUN sed -i 's/.*flwr\[simulation\].*//' pyproject.toml \
              && python -m pip install -U --no-cache-dir .

-           ENTRYPOINT ["flower-supernode", "--node-config", "partition-id=0,num-partitions=2"]
+           ENTRYPOINT ["flwr-clientapp"]
+       command:
+         - --supernode
+         - supernode-3:9096
+       deploy:
+         resources:
+           limits:
+             cpus: "2"
+       stop_signal: SIGINT
+       depends_on:
+         - supernode-3

 If you also want to enable TLS for the new SuperNodes, duplicate the SuperNode definition for each new SuperNode service in the ``with-tls.yml`` file.